cherkesky/s3-json-filter/README.md

 ## Flags

-The utility that you develop must support the following flags:
+The utility supports the following flags:

 | Name | Required | Description |
 | ---- | -------- | ----------- |